Jacinto Vásquez

-Jacinto Vásquez (born January 4, 1944 in Panama) is a retired Hall of Fame thoroughbred jockey.
+Jacinto Vásquez (born January 4, 1944) is a retired Panamanian thoroughbred horse racing jockey.
 He rode two Kentucky Derby winners, Foolish Pleasure in 1975 and the filly Genuine Risk in 1980.
 He was also the regular jockey for the champion filly Ruffian.

 Biography

 Vasquez began working at the Presidente Remon Racetrack in Panama at age 15, and became a leading apprentice rider there before moving to the United States in 1960.
 He was based in New York for much of his career, and also frequently rode at Calder Race Course in Florida.